Monoclonal antibodies are free and effective against covid-19, but few people are getting them

 But on the ground, the effort to stand up a nationwide program has run into obstacles.

 “The government sends drugs, but it doesn’t send nurses,” said McCreary, the University of Pittsburgh official.
 The medical center had to supply intravenous lines, crash carts, transportation and rescue medications.
-After dripping the medicine into a patient, which takes about half an hour, medical personnel must watch for another hour to ensure there is no serious reaction such as difficulty breathing.
+After dripping the medicine into a patient, which takes about a half-hour, medical personnel must watch for another hour to ensure there is no serious reaction such as difficulty breathing.
 Private doctors generally do not have the capacity to do that, she said.

 “None of those things are sent and none of those things are free,” McCreary said.
 “So you have to invest in the infrastructure.”

 Monoclonals “are logistically difficult to get to people,” said Gallagher, the Temple pharmacist.
 People with mild to moderate symptoms may not seek a coronavirus test for days, he said.
-After a positive test, they usually talk to their primary care provider, who refers them to an infusion center or hospital.
+After a positive test, they usually talk to their primary-care provider, who refers them to an infusion center or hospital.
 By the time they get to one, the window of effectiveness may be closing, he said.

 At Intermountain Healthcare in Salt Lake City, few patients want an injection in each limb or four in their abdomen, said Brandon Webb, chair of the health system’s covid therapeutics committee.
-The subcutaneous injections have proved most useful in congregate settings such as nursing homes where health care workers offer the therapy to many people at once, he said.
+The subcutaneous injections have proved most useful in congregate settings such as nursing homes, where health-care workers offer the therapy to many people at once, he said.

 The health center is also focusing on treatment rather than prophylaxis.
-For every seven patients offered the treatment, an average of one hospitalization is prevented, the hospital’s data show.
+For every seven patients offered the treatment, an average of one hospitalization is prevented, the hospital’s data shows.
 But giving the drug prophylactically prevents only one hospitalization in 100 patients, he said.

 Still, the HHS is working hard to increase access, expanding the number of sites it supports from 800 in June to about 2,000 now.
 The drugs have been shipped to 6,288 sites during the pandemic, the department’s data show.